 Why do sellers need to complete the title transfer accurately?

-Sellers need to complete the title transfer accurately to establish a legal record of the sale, minimize liability risks, and enhance their reputation in the marketplace.
+Sellers must complete the title transfer accurately to establish a legal sale record, minimize liability risks, and enhance their reputation in the marketplace.
 Failing to do so could lead to disputes or complications in the future.